CHERIoT Programmers' Guide

 A capability, in the abstract sense, is an unforgeable token of authority that must be presented to perform an operation.
 Capabilities exist in the physical world in various forms.
 For example, a key to a padlock is a capability to unlock that padlock.
 When the key is presented, the padlock can be unlocked, without the key the padlock cannot be unlocked without exploiting some security vulnerability, such as using lock picks or a bolt cutter.
 It doesn't matter to the padlock who presents the key, only that the correct key has been presented.
 Some complex building locks have different keys that authorise unlocking different sets of doors.
 For example, a team leader may have a key that unlocks the offices of everyone on their team and the building manager may hold a key that unlocks everything.

 Capabilities can be delegated.
 The building manager may loan their key to someone else to unlock a door.
 The key and the door don't care who is holding them.
+You can create a copy of a capability that you hold and give it to someone else, just as you could go to a key cutter and have a copy made of a key that you own.

 On a CHERI system, capabilities are used to authorise access to memory.
 Any instruction that takes an address in a conventional architecture takes a CHERI capability as the operand instead.
 The CHERI capability both describes a location in memory and grants access to it.
-For example, the following RISC-V snippet loads a word from offset eight relative to the address in register a1 and places the result in s0.
+For example, the following RISC-V snippet loads four bytes from offset eight relative to the address in register a1 and places the result in s0.

 lw s0, 8(a1)